 In addition, it just plain goes with out saying that Campbell’s cameos in Raimi’s Spiderman flicks were some of the funniest moments of the entire trilogy.
 It was like extra fudge icing on an icing only cake.
 (Mmmmm… fudge icing….)

 As comic-con fate would have it, I happen to be at the right place at the right time as I found out about Campbell’s appearance at the same Activision booth I had just finished battling my way through in the hopes of meeting the ‘real’ Optimus Prime (See below).
-Compared to that experience - which I outline in detail below – meeting my favorite TV outlaw proved about as easy as it would have been to toss an ewok anywhere within a 3 foot radius in the comic-con convention center and manage to hit a virgin over the age of 45.
+Compared to that experience - which I outline in detail below – meeting my favorite TV outlaw proved about as easy as it would have been to toss an ewok anywhere within a three-foot radius in the comic-con convention center and manage to hit a virgin over the age of 45.

 The line moved super fast and Bruce was not spending too much time chatting with each person.
 We were basically a line of Campbell cattle.
 I initially wanted to shake the man’s hand until I heard him deny the same request to a person right in front of me saying, “Shake your hand?
 That’s kind of cheesy… what are you, a politician?”.
 DOH!
 Change of plans.

-When I got my 10 seconds of Campbell time, I quickly explained to him that I loved him in Brisco and was bummed about it getting the Firefly treatment (albiet this was before Firefly).
+When I got my 10 seconds of Campbell time, I quickly explained to him that I loved him in Brisco and was bummed about it getting the Firefly treatment (albeit this was before Firefly).
 He agreed and proceeded to comment on the less than stellar IQ level of many entertainment executives that tend to make ‘final’ decisions on those matters.

-I was also able to mention how Brisco County Jr. played a part in inspiring my blog for Geek Outlaw, and I graciously gifted him with not just one, but two my very limited edition Geek outlaw stickers.
+I was also able to mention how Brisco County Jr. played a part in inspiring my blog for Geek Outlaw, and I graciously gifted him with not just one, but two of my very limited edition Geek Outlaw stickers.
 (Including having him sign one for myself).
 He actually smiled for what felt like half a nano second and seemed genuinely interested in the concept… or genuinely confused.

 Despite the impromptu nature of the experience, it did send a bit of a tingle down my leg to meet the cowboy that helped open the door to my western sci-fi geekiness.
 I will remember it always as I’m positive he will too… for as long as it took him to autograph the next Spider-Man poster.